Skillet Buckwheat with Canned Stewed Beef

 10. Step 10:

-Simmer everything under the lid on low heat for about 25 minutes, until some of the water is absorbed into the buckwheat, and some evaporates.
-Do not stir the buckwheat while stewing.
+Cover and simmer everything over low heat for about 25 minutes, until some of the water is absorbed into the buckwheat and the rest evaporates.
+Don't stir the buckwheat while it simmers.

 11. Step 11:

-Remove the finished buckwheat from the heat, remove the halves of the bulbs, add the pieces of butter and mix.
-Let the dish stand for 10-15 minutes under the lid and serve to the table, sprinkled with chopped herbs.
-Bon appetit!
+Take the finished buckwheat off the heat, remove the onion halves, add the pieces of butter, and stir.
+Let it rest, covered, for 10–15 minutes, then serve sprinkled with chopped fresh herbs.
+Enjoy!

 • Onion - 41 kcal/100g